 How to request your records

-You have a right to ask for a copy of information held about you, the main information we hold will be the medical records.
-Each hospital/ organisation holds their own records, so we can only supply records about your care here.
-There is further advice on the site page about requesting the records of someone you care for.
+You have a right to ask for a copy of information held about you, the main information we hold will be the medical records and radiology images (which are supplied on disc, currently).
+Each hospital/ GP or other health organisation holds their own records, so we do not hold all NHS records.
+There is further advice on the site page about requesting the records of someone you care for or for someone who has died.

 We would need to confirm your identity and details of what you require and we have one calendar month in which to respond to your request.
 There is no charge for this service.
 An extension of a further two months can be granted for requests which are “complex or numerous”.
 We will let you know if this is the case within one month.